-Current assets consist primarily of cash, short-term investments, various accounts receivables, and inventories.
-The increase of current assets of \$40,012,758 in FY 2021 is primarily attributable to the sale drawdown of HEERF (Higher Education Emergency Relief Fund) resources.
+Current assets consist primarily of cash, short term investments, various accounts receivable, and inventories.
+The increase of current assets of \$10,107,286 in 2022 is attributable to Grant and Contract Revenue increases along with an increase in Accounts Receivable turnover compared to 2021.